RELATES TO: KRS Chapter 13B, 45.237, 205.231, 7 C.F.R. 273.16

 (3) The participant shall be informed in writing of the availability of free representation from legal aid or other organizations within the community.

 Section 3.
-Criteria for a Hearing Request.
+Timeframe for a Hearing Request.
 (1) Within a certification period, an active household may request a fair hearing to dispute current benefits.

 (2) In accordance with the timeframes of 7 C.F.R.
-273.15(g), a food stamp household may request a hearing on any cabinet action.
+273.15(g), a SNAP household may request a hearing on any cabinet action.

 (a) Help an appellant with a hearing request; and